mm-github/public-ansible-roles-harbor/README.md

 # Ansible Role: Harbor

+Updated role to work with modern ansible versions due to some deprications, as source role seems no longer updated

 An Ansible Role that installs [Harbor](https://github.com/goharbor/harbor) on Linux.

 This role is in alpha stage.
 Issues and PRs are welcome.